unsw-se3011/SENG3011_Neon/Reports/DesignDetail.md

 ## Platform	Design
 **Requirements of the API and the analytics platform**
-    We choose Vue as our frontend platform however we use Python scripts to request the data from APIs both our team's and other team's.
-Then we stored into our database and sparate into tables and rows hence we use Vue to call out the database.
+    We choose Vue as our frontend platform however we use Python scripts to request the data from  both our team's and the other teams' APIs.
+Then we stored it into our database and sparate into tables and rows.
+After the database storage process, we use Vue to call out the database.
 We expect the whole JSON under our team's format.
 Such as:

     [
         {